Ministry of Industry and Information Technology: Steadily promote new industrialization and accelerate the construction of a manufacturing power and a cyber power – Chinadaily.com.cn-breakinglatest.news-Breaking Latest News

-Jin Zhuanglong, minister of the Ministry of Industry and Information Technology, introduced at the press conference on the theme of “the start of the authoritative department” series held by the State Council Information Office on March 1 that he will focus on six aspects of work, solidly promote new industrialization, and accelerate the construction of a manufacturing powerhouse and Cyber power.
+Jin Zhuanglong, Minister of Industry and Information Technology, introduced at the press conference on the series of “Authoritative Department Talks Opening” held by the State Council Information Office on March 1 that he will focus on six aspects of work, solidly promote new industrialization, and accelerate the construction of a manufacturing powerhouse and Internet powerhouse.

 Jin Zhuanglong said that in terms of accelerating the construction of a modern industrial system, it is necessary to make a forward-looking layout of the future industry.
 The Ministry of Industry and Information Technology will study and formulate an action plan for future industrial development, accelerate the deployment of frontier fields such as humanoid robots, metaverse, and quantum technology, and comprehensively promote the research and development of 6G technology.